TFC-Developers/skillzworld_public/Small of Shame.md

 	TagCheck 123.0
 }
 ```

+- The compiler rejects array initialisation with variables.
+This code is invalid:
+`new i = 1`
+`new A[3] = {i, i, i}`
+This forces the programmer to break the initialisation into a loop, or many assignments:
+`new A[3]; A[0] = A[1] = A[2] = i`

+### Syntax
+The language has lax syntax with optional semicolons.
+This appears to be a half-baked feature of the language, as this causes strange pitfalls where compiler errors give little to no useful information aside from a line number.

+- The compiler jumps the gun on (presumably) vector literal detection and fails to understand one-lined multi-statements with any amount of statements other than zero.
+This code fails:
+`new V[5]`
+`for (new i; i < sizeof V; i++) {console_print(0, "%d\n", i); V[i] = i}`
+Fixing it requires placing a semicolon after the last statement in the multi-statement, placing a line break so the end brace "`}`" gets separated away, or if there's only one statement, removing the curly braces.
+This problem is generalised to any inner scope.

 ### Compiling
 The compiler is just as weird as the language.
 Some of its problems may have been introduced by the AMX Mod X team.